 Machine Gunner – Support Gunner

-It’s important that they act as Support Gunners and not as Rifleman with big guns.
-They should learn what avenues of approach are, as well as how to cover large open areas, and support the Rifleman as necessary.
+If you’re a Machine Gunner, it’s important that you act as Support Gunners and not as Rifleman with big guns.
+You should learn what avenues of approach are as well as how to cover large open areas and support the Rifleman as necessary.